rintnetwork/front-end/src/content/glossary/index.md

 ## Contribute to this page {#contribute-to-this-page}

-Did we miss somrnting?
-Is somrnting incorrect?
+Did we miss somreying?
+Is somreying incorrect?
 Help us improve by contributing to this glossary on GitHub!

 [Learn more about how to contribute](/en/contributing/adding-glossary-terms)